-God has given us—humanity—dominion over the things that He has created.
-And beyond that, out of all humanity, we have been given a tremendous responsibility to develop righteous character and have the potential of living eternally in His Kingdom.
+God has given us—humanity—dominion over the things He has created.
+Beyond that, out of all humanity, He has given us a tremendous responsibility to develop righteous character and the potential of living eternally in His Kingdom.
 This thought alone should help us to be thankful each day.

 What Should We Be Thankful For?

 The Bible clearly instructs us on the things for which we should be thankful.
-There are countless examples of this as we read and study from Genesis (where we were created in His image) to Revelation (where we inherit His Family Kingdom).
-Salvation and eternal life are the most precious gifts that we could ever possibly be given.
+There are countless examples of this as we read and study from Genesis (where God created us in His image) to Revelation (where we inherit His Family Kingdom).
+Salvation and eternal life are the most precious gifts that we could ever possibly receive.
 We can thank God every day that He has called us to them.

 In Matthew 13:16-17, we see that God has given us another great gift in granting us the ability to understand His truth: